Business Economics (Business)

 Economics Minor Requirements

 The economics minor offered through the College of Business is available to business students only.
-The college requires that 75% of the coursework for the minor will be completed at UNL.
+The college requires that 75% of the coursework for the minor will be completed at the University of Nebraska-Lincoln.

-Economics coursework used for this minor cannot be double counted toward business core foundation (BCF), intermediate (BCI), or advanced-major (BCA-M; BCA-A) degree requirements, for another major, nor any other business minor requirements (with the exception of business electives).
+Economics coursework used for this minor cannot be double counted toward business core foundation (BCF), intermediate (BCI), or advanced-major (BCA-M) degree requirements, for another major, nor any other business minor requirements (with the exception of business electives).

 Business students choosing to minor in economics must follow the College of Business economics minor requirements.